Built from first principles.

 For the life you actually lead.

-Every private training engagement is built on the same framework — five dimensions of real-world capability, developed in sequence, calibrated entirely to your context.
-This page explains the reasoning behind it.
+Every private training engagement is built on the same framework: five dimensions of real-world capability, developed in sequence, calibrated entirely to your context.

 You already know the gap is there.